alyson-singleton/machine.learning/README.md

 Clustering, KNN

 ### Note on Other Homeworks
-Other homeworks not included here were proof based, written assignements.
+The homeworks not included here were proof based, written assignments.

 # Authors